underscoreio/essential-slick/src/pages/3-modifying.md

 The tricky part of this is the `select 'Stanley', 'Cut!'` part, as there is no `FROM` clause there.
 We saw an example of how to create that in Chapter 2, with `Query.apply`.

-For this situation it woudld be:
+For this situation it would be:

 ~~~ scala
 val data = Query("Stanley" -> "Cut!")